sleede/fab-manager/doc/environment.md

 If set to 'true', the invoices will be disabled.
 This is useful if you have your own invoicing system and you want to prevent Fab-manager from generating and sending invoices to members.
 **Very important**: if you disable invoices, you still have to configure VAT in the interface to prevent errors in accounting and prices.
+<a name="PHONE_REQUIRED"></a>

+    PHONE_REQUIRED

+If set to 'false' the phone number won't be required to register a new user on the software.
 <a name="SLOT_DURATION"></a>

     SLOT_DURATION